Bukola-Testimony/Git-test/readme.txt

-This is the (master branch) of Repository Git-test.
+This is the (service branch) of Repository Git-test.

+Note: Will merge this to the master branch

 This is my first readme file for my git.
 Learming Git is fun.